aidancasey/Moksy/Readme.txt

     "Kind" : "Dog"
 }

-Moksy will support Create, Read and Delete functions (POST, GET, DELETEm PUT) on that end-point with these simulations and use Kind as the unique index:
+Moksy will support Create, Read, Update and Delete functions (POST, GET, DELETE, PUT) on that end-point with these simulations and use Kind as the unique index:

 		SimulationFactory.When.I.Post().ToImdb("/Pet").And.NotExists("Kind").Return.StatusCode(System.Net.HttpStatusCode.Created).And.AddToImdb();
 		SimulationFactory.When.I.Post().ToImdb("/Pet").And.Exists("Kind").Return.StatusCode(System.Net.HttpStatusCode.BadRequest).And.Body("A Pet of that kind already exists");